 Should I hire the personal injury law firm with the 1-800 number, and all of the ads on TV?

-Please note that, when it comes to hiring a personal injury lawyer, many of the best personal injury attorneys do little or no advertising.
-They get their cases through "referrals" from other attorneys, due to their reputations for doing good work and getting good results.
+Many of the best personal injury attorneys do little or no advertising.
+They get their cases through referrals from other attorneys, due to their reputations for doing good work and getting good results.

 Should I hire a lawyer based on online advertising?